OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 * Use a [named mutex](https://octopus.com/docs/administration/managing-infrastructure/run-multiple-processes-on-a-target-simultaneously#named-mutex-for-shared-resources).
 * Disable projects to ensure only the source or destination server can run a migrated project.
 * Disable targets to ensure only the source or destination server can interact with a migrated target.

+### Duplicated triggers

+Project and runbook triggers are duplicated on the destination server as part of the migration.
+It is likely that you only want these triggers to run on either the source or destination servers, but not both.
+Triggers can be stopped by disabling the individual triggers or disabling the projects.

 ## Post-migration steps